pmastrogiovanni/minfi_methylation/README.md

-# DRD
+# Minfi pipeline
-Pipeline for the DNA-RNA Dynamics project.
+Pipeline for the analysis of infinium methylation assay data using Minfi (R library).